jballas/120-work/hw-8/readme.md

 ## Problems or Issues this week
 ![final sunbursts](screenshot_final_sunburst.PNG)

 I also noticed whenever I changed my angle, I would have a completely different pattern, and I wanted a way to rotate between these patterns.
-I tried using a modulo, I tried using `if` statements on the angle variable.
+I tried using a modulo.
+I tried using other `if` statements on the angle variable.
 None of it was working.
-I spent most of my time.
+I spent most of my time struggle with this problem.

 Finally, I realized I needed to use a `mousePressed()` function to switch between the designs manually.
-This way you can discover your favorite, and watch each of them fade in and out.
+This way you can discover your favorite and watch each of them fade in and out.

-Some of the angles I did not make any patterns at all, and I had no idea why.
-(Angle 0, angle 44.)
-Why do some of the patterns look so similiar.
+Some of the angles did not make any patterns at all, and I had no idea why.
+Angle 0, seems obvious, that's just my triangle, but why angle 44, angle 88?
+And why do some of the patterns look so similiar?
+I have no idea what my math is doing.

 ## Specific questions/concerns for next week

 As I researched my problem with the angle and the animation, I discovered that we're going to eventually make our own functions.
 And I realized that this might be what I wanted to do all along.
-So I am really looking forward to Week 10!
+So I'm really looking forward to Week 10!

 I'm really concerned about my final project.
 I have such frivolous ideas, and I'm not sure if any of them will be big enough to consider a final project.